What are some unconventional and easy things to draw on Procreate?

 After I am finished with the drawings, I hide the artwork on the bottom layer.
 To create a group, select a layer and swipe left on anther layer, then tap "Group."

-Idea #2: Drawing inspiration from pop culture
+Idea #2: Easy drawing ideas from pop culture

 I have traveled to Toronto half a dozen times to attend the Toronto International Film Festival (TIFF).
 I love movies, and I also love to draw some of my favorite scenes.